 A Brief History of the Marque

 Founded by Heinrich Helms and Heinrich Ulrich, Hulla Fahrzeugwerke für Kleinmotoren operated from 1923 to 1932 in Hagen im Bremischen, building lightweight motorcycles fitted with DKW two-strokes up to 298cc and sidevalve 296cc JAP engines, and from 1928 199cc and 250cc DKW.
-Only about 100 of the JAP machine were built.
+Only about 100 of the JAP-powered machines were built.

 They also supplied chassis components to other marques, among them Lloyd of the Netherlands.
 The firm at its peak employed some 80 people, and in 1925 they celebrated the production of their 1000th motorcycle - everyone had the day off.
 In total, Hulla produced around 6,500 machines.